 Reviewed by Annabel Gaskell

 A few years ago there was a reality show series on children’s telly in the UK called Project Parent, in which kids from single parent families got to give their parent a makeover and then audition and select a date for them.
 As a newly single parent myself back then, the whole thing made me cringe!
-It only got one season I think, (whereas another series in which kids persuade their unmarried parents to get hitched and let their kids organise the wedding is still going).
+It only got one series I think, (whereas another programme in which kids persuade their unmarried parents to get hitched and let their kids organise the wedding is still going).

 If you could imagine a set of children setting about a Project Parent episode without the TV cameras, and set back in the 1970s, you’ll have the basis of Nina Stibbe’s chucklesome debut novel which starts:

 My sister and I and our little brother were born (in that order) into a very good situation and apart from the odd new thing life was humdrum and comfortable until an evening in 1970 when our mother listened in to our father’s phone call and ended up blowing her nose on a tea towel – a thing she’d only have done in an absolute emergency.